Luk97/profiler/README.md

 # profiler

 This C profiler is used to messure time during runtime.
-A quick example is provided [here](##Example).
+A quick example is provided [here](## Example).
-This profilers mesuares nanosecons accurate.
+This profilers mesuares nanoseconds accurate.
 Internally the profiler is stackbased so that no comparision have to be made to determine the end of one profiler.

 ## Todo